Ever felt like your site’s loading slower?

 } else {

-// Log the error
+// Log an error if the conversion fails

 error_log("Failed to convert {$file['name']} to WebP");